mattrost/Small-Shell/README.md

 - Support input and output redirection
 - Support running commands in foreground and background processes
 - Implement custom handlers for 2 signals, SIGINT and SIGTSTP

+To compile this program do the following:
+- Put both Makefile and smallsh.c in a directory (dir)
+- cd dir
+- make

+If you would like to use the program, use:
+./smallsh